AfroStorm/Task-Management-API/blueprint.md

 can have multi disciplinary qualifications.
 - Add functionality of task group preffered positions field

+- IMPORTANT: check why fields are displayed for unatuhenticated users in task view get method.

 - continue the tests for task view write tests for serializer functionality (to_representation / get_fields)